wearenocomputer/ofxNCKinect/README.md

 ## Installation
 This code only works on Windows 10/64 bit systems

-1. Install openFrameworks
+Install openFrameworks:
-[OF 0.10.1](https://openframeworks.cc/download/) use the master branch of this repo [OF 0.9.8](https://openframeworks.cc/download/older/) use the of_0_9_8 branch of this repo Required addons:
+-[OF 0.10.1](https://openframeworks.cc/download/) use the master branch of this repo -[OF 0.9.8](https://openframeworks.cc/download/older/) use the of_0_9_8 branch of this repo

+Required addons:
 -ofxOpenCV
 -ofxGui